peter1745/peter1745.github.io/src/introduction/building-mono.md

 If you want to build the .NET libraries you'll need access to the `make` command, which you can use by running a [Cygwin](https://www.cygwin.com/) shell.

 #### Pre Requisites
+- An installed copy of Mono (might not be required but it's good to have just in case)
 - Visual Studio (I'll be using Visual Studio 2022)
 - Cygwin or some other tool that let's you use `make` (Only needed if you want to build the .NET libraries)